buendiadas/solidity-cron/README.md

 ## About

-The project enables to schedule periodical signals on the Ethereum Blockchain, with a cron-like sintax.
+The project adds a library to easily divide the time spectrum in epochs, enabling to schedule state changes on Ethereum.

 ## Install
 In order to install the library, just run the following commands on your root solidity directory